s1yoshid/Moon/_posts/2019-04-04-official-start-post.md

 comments: false
 ---

 This is the official launch of my personal portfolio website that I created during my time of curiosity and bored-ness.
-Feel free to take a look!
+There is still alot of things to do for the website so it looks less empty but feel free to take a look!
+Thanks!

 ## Goals for this Website